d12frosted/elpa-mirror/gnu/denote-readme.txt

-  When inside the directory that contains this `.dir-locals.el' file, all Denote commands/functions for note creation, linking, the inference of available keywords, et cetera will use the silo as their point of reference.
+  When inside the directory that contains this `.dir-locals.el' file, all Denote commands/functions for note creation, linking, the inference of available keywords, et cetera will use the silo as their point of reference ([How to switch a silo]).
 They will not read the global value of `denote-directory'.
 The global value of `denote-directory' is read everywhere else except the silos.

   [Use custom commands to select a silo].